Starting or Renewing a Student Group

-Engage is a student activities platform launched at the GSD in fall 2020.
-Engage is a browser-based way to manage student groups and government, and for all students to more easily connect with the groups and activities they’re interested in.
+Engage is a browser-based student activities platform, used to manage student groups and government and for all students to more easily connect with the groups and activities they’re interested in.

 In Engage, each student group has its own dedicated online presence.
 For many groups, this may mean no longer needing to maintain externally hosted sites, though external sites are still an option.
 In Engage, groups can update mission statements, leadership, and member rosters, and link to social media and other external presences.
 Groups can propose and be approved for events, and promote those events through an interactive events listing.
 Students can then add those events to their individual calendars.
 Groups can easily maintain files from year to year, communicate with membership, and even run leadership elections through Engage.
 Engage is also where group leaders go to register groups, apply for funding, and request payments/reimbursements.

 Application and Recognition

 Student groups must apply each academic year to begin or renew their status as recognized groups.
 Only recognized groups are eligible for GSD student groups funding and other resources.
 Student Forum and the Office of Student Affairs review all applications, and must approve all requests for recognition.
 The main registration period is in September, but groups can form at any point in the year.
 Groups forming later should note that funding may no longer be available after the official allocations process.

 Event Proposal and Approval

 All GSD events go through a proposal and review process, and not all events will necessarily be approved.
 The GSD’s Events Committee considers many factors, including timing relative to other GSD happenings, resource availability, and event content.
-Even though many events are currently remote, they still must go through this process.
+Even wholly virtual events must go through this process.
 It’s very important to note that event requests are not approved until they are officially confirmed by the Events Committee.